cryptoinsider1/bioqcore.org.github.io/SECURITY.md

 # BioQCore Security Policy

-## Vulnerability reporting
+## Vulnerability Reporting
-If you encounter vulnerabilities, please contact security@bioqcore.org
+If you discover a vulnerability, please report to: **security@bioqcore.org**.
+We will respond within 48 hours and work to fix the issue.

-## Security measures
+## Protection measures
+- Daily automated vulnerability scans via GitHub Actions.
+- Use HTTPS (TLS 1.3) for all connections.
+- Content Security Policy (CSP) to protect against XSS.
-- Regular dependency updates
+- Regular key rotation and dependency checking.
-- Automatic code scanning
-- HTTPS enforcement
-- CSP headers